bitcointranscripts/bitcointranscripts/bitcoin-design/learning-bitcoin-and-design/fedimint.md

 Bitcoin development has to be very, very conservative and it has to be very slow because you're talking about the world's money supply.
 And then when you move a layer up on Lightning, you can be a little bit more reckless there because you don't have to worry about if you try some experimental new technique for a channel and mess something up, it only hurts you and your channel partner, doesn't hurt the rest of the network.
 And then you could take that even, I know you also consider a fedimental layer too.
-In my mind, I keep thinking of it as kind of a third layer, just because I think of the Fed is using lightning, that may not be technically accurate.
+In my mind, I keep thinking of it as kind of a third layer, just because I think of the FediMint is using lightning, that may not be technically accurate.
-But if you think about moving layer above that with Fed, each federation could just completely do its own thing.
+But if you think about moving layer above that with FediMint each federation could just completely do its own thing.
-And then they can interoperable be interoperable because of lightning.
+And then they can be interoperable because of Lightning.

 Speaker 2: 00:55:18

-Yeah, I guess I mean the terminology never really goes anywhere, you know, there's an endless bike shed, but I think it's kind of a peer to lightning, right?
+Yeah, I guess I mean the terminology never really goes anywhere, there's an endless bike shed, but I think it's kind of a peer to Lightning, right?
 Like they can talk to each other, but they also both access Bitcoin directly.
-And yeah, I think it's just a compliment to lightning, right?
+And yeah, I think it's just a compliment to Lightning, right?
 The things that, yeah, it's very complimentary, which is exciting.

 Speaker 4: 00:55:45